Medical workers conflicted by France’s partial lockdown

 In March 2020, when France first locked down with some of the toughest restrictions in Europe, the government exhorted people to stay home.
 This time, it is, in effect, urging them to go out and get some fresh air.

-The new measures affect about 21 million people in the country of 67 million.
-At the same time, however, a change in the nationwide curfew will give citizens an extra hour of freedom.
-It will start at 7 p.m. instead of the previous 6 p.m., and run until 6 a.m.
-Restaurants, bars, cinemas, gyms, museums, theaters and concert halls have been shut for almost five months.
+“Despite all of our efforts, we can’t see the end of the tunnel,” Amira said.

+Restaurants, bars, cinemas, gyms, museums, theaters and concert halls, already shut for almost five months, will remain closed.
+A nationwide overnight curfew also remains in place, although it is being shortened by an hour, to start from 7 p.m. instead of 6 p.m. and still running through to 6 a.m.

-For Pierre Squara, the doctor in charge Friday at the ICU unit of the Ambroise Paré private hospital where Aeschliman also works, encouraging people to leave their Paris apartments makes sense, especially with spring around the corner.
+For Pierre Squara, the doctor in charge Friday at the ICU unit, encouraging people to leave their Paris apartments for outdoor physical activities makes sense, especially with spring around the corner.

 “Now that good weather is coming and people will be able to go outside, it will disperse the virus a bit more,” he said.
 “It is better to be outside than to be four people in an apartment of 25 square meters.
 Because Paris apartments are small.”